ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 ## Initialize the repository

-1. Create a new repository in the [Ballerina GitHub organization](https://github.com/ballerina-platform).

-2. Clone the repository.
+1. Clone the repository.
-3. Navigate to the repository directory.
+2. Navigate to the repository directory.
-4. Run the following command to initialize the Gradle build.
+3. Run the following command to initialize the Gradle build.
    ```shell
    gradle init
    ```